Cavity Control of Strongly Correlated Electrons Beyond Resonant Coupling: Cavity Quantum Electrodynamics in the Dynamical Weyl Gauge

-It can thus equivalently be obtained from classical electrostatics, as the interaction of two point charges embedded in the static dielectric environment described by $\varepsilon(\vb{r},0)$.
+and hence precisely describes the interaction of two point charges embedded in the static dielectric environment described by $\varepsilon(\vb{r},0)$, viz. can be obtained from classical electrostatics.
 Crucially, this screening effect has been overlooked in previous cavity-QED treatments of condensed matter systems, and as we demonstrate below, its inclusion is essential to obtain even qualitatively correct predictions.

 To summarize, we started from the standard Coulomb gauge QED Hamiltonian, with substrate excitations treated explicitly, and diagonalized the photon-phonon sector to obtain polaritonic normal modes.
-We then removed the scalar potential by a unitary transformation.
-The result, \Cref{eq_trans_ham}, is a cavity-QED Hamiltonian that reproduces the Hopfield quantization for a free-standing dielectric, while consistently incorporating the coupling to external charged matter.
+We then removed the additional scalar potential, accounting for the Coulomb interaction between matter and substrate by a unitary transformation.
+The result, \cref{eq_trans_ham}, is a cavity-QED Hamiltonian that reproduces the Hopfield quantization for a free-standing dielectric, while consistently incorporating the coupling to external charged matter.
 The result is cast in a form directly amenable to standard condensed matter many-body techniques, where all dynamical light-matter coupling proceeds through the vector potential $\vb{A}$, while the dielectric environment enters through the mode structure and the screened Coulomb interaction $W$.
 While formally all our results are in the Coulomb gauge, the final Hamiltonian is reminiscent of the expression in the Weyl gauge (apart from the screened Coulomb interaction), and we therefore use the term {\it dynamical Weyl gauge} to refer to this form of the light-matter coupling.

 However, unlike the standard Weyl gauge in vacuum, where longitudinal degrees of freedom are non-dynamical and removed by constraints, the longitudinal components here originate from optical excitations of the medium and remain physical.
 The explicit starting point of the quantization is the Coulomb gauge [see \cref{sec:weyl_gauge_vacuum}].
 In the following, we apply this framework to perform a non-perturbative calculation of the cavity-dressed magnetic exchange interaction, incorporating all cavity modes with coupling constants determined from first principles.